 • An outline of any precautionary measures you intend to take to ensure public safety

 • A copy of your public indemnity insurance, showing cover for at least £10 million

 If both a hoarding and scaffolding licence are required please complete separate forms with two fees, one for each licence required.

 Return the form, along with the documentation outlined above, and the correct fee to:

 You can also submit this form via email, to email@example.com

 If you wish to, you can pay for your application over the phone.
 To do this, please contact us on:

-- We will aim to issue you with a licence as soon as possible but you should not commence with the erection of the structure until you receive this licence.
+We will aim to issue you with a licence as soon as possible.
+You must not commence with the erection of the structure until you receive this licence.
 The licence will contain conditions designed to secure the health and safety of the public.

-- Licences are normally valid for up to 12 weeks after which you must have safely removed the structure or been granted a renewal licence.
+Licences are normally valid for up to 12 weeks after which you must have safely removed the structure or applied for and been granted a renewal licence.

 Please note that not holding a correct licence is an offence, and you may receive a fine.